-This week, Ted Allen subjects the food techs to a very unusual taste test.
+Ted Allen subjects the food techs to a very unusual taste test.
 They'll determine if meats like alligator and guinea pig truly do "taste like chicken."
-And before you go to your next birthday party, you better find out the results of our experiment on birthday cakes.
-The team also calculates how many calories you save by blotting a slice of pizza.
-And does eating carrots improve your vision?
-The answers are in sight, on Food Detectives.
+The team also performs a birthday cake experiment, calculates how many calories you save by blotting a slice of pizza, and investigates whether eating carrots actually improves your vision.

 This week on Food Detectives, we investigate a little berry with a surprising twist.
 What is the secret behind this miracle berry?
 And the curiously explosive combination of diet cola and Mentos have Ted Allen wondering, what causes this grand eruption?
-The team also asks if drinking alcohol really kills brain cells, and if throwing pasta against the wall is really the best way to see if it's done cooking?
-Find out which answers stick, this week on Food Detectives.
+The team also asks if drinking alcohol really kills brain cells and if throwing pasta against the wall is really the best way to see if it's done cooking?

 This week Ted Allen and the Food Detectives team investigate the real effects of eating food that contains MSG.
 We'll also reveal the best way to keep ice cream from falling off the cone.
-And, have you ever wondered what has the most caffeine-coffee, tea, soda, or energy drinks?
-Find out here, on Food Detectives.
+And, have you ever wondered what has the most caffeine; coffee, tea, soda or energy drinks?

-A delicious piece of bleu cheese has Ted Allen wondering- what makes moldy cheese okay to eat?
+A delicious piece of blue cheese has Ted Allen wondering -- what makes moldy cheese okay to eat?
 And when you burn your tongue, does it cause any permanent damage?
 Finally, the Food Detectives team hits the street to find out if so-called "dirty water hot dogs" are as dirty as you think.

 This week, Ted Allen subjects the food techs to a taste test to find out how much your sense of taste relies on smell.
 Will they be able to tell apple from potato without the help of their eyes and nose?
-And, you might not think of fried food as "healthy", but how fattening is it?
+And, you might not think of fried food as "healthy," but how fattening is it?
 And what is the healthiest oil to fry with?
 Finally, is it really true that wood cutting boards harbor more bacteria than their plastic counterparts?
-We'll cut to the truth, on Food Detectives.

-This week, Ted Allen invites Richard Blaise to the Food Lab to demonstrate how to make some really cool cocktails, using a tank of liquid nitrogen.
-And, Dr. Brian Wansink teams up with the food detectives to find out how much of taste is influenced by elegant decor or flowery menu descriptions.
+Ted Allen invites Richard Blais to the Food Lab to demonstrate how to make some really cool cocktails using a tank of liquid nitrogen.
+Dr. Brian Wansink teams up with the food detectives to find out how much of taste is influenced by elegant decor or flowery menu descriptions.
 Finally, have you ever heard that drinking ice water can burn calories?
-Find out if that theory holds water, this week on Food Detectives.

 Ted Allen wants to know if a warm glass of milk before bed really guarantees sweet dreams.
 So he's checking the food techs into a sleep lab to find out if nightcaps really work.
-Plus the food detectives will give you the raw facts on raw food diets, and will reveal what foods contain more sugar than you think.
+Plus the food detectives will give you the raw facts on raw food diets and will reveal what foods contain more sugar than you think.
 Finally, when you crack open an egg and find a blood spot, is it still safe to eat?
-We'll give you the hard boiled fact, this week on Food Detectives.

-This week on Food Detectives, we investigate the Calorie.
-First we'll set various foods on fire to calculate the number of Calories they contain, and then we'll hit the gym to find out what it really takes to burn them off.
+This week on Food Detectives, we investigate the calorie.
+First we'll set various foods on fire to calculate the number of calories they contain, and then we'll hit the gym to find out what it really takes to burn them off.
 And, "all you can eat" is a great deal but it's lousy diet advice.
 So, Ted Allen wants to know, how can you enjoy buffets without going overboard?
 Finally, you may have heard that there are no naturally blue foods.
 But is it true?
-We'll put that claim to the test, this week on Food Detectives.